ibm-cloud-docs/vmwaresolutions/uml/licensing_manage.md

 1. Log in to the NSX-T UI with administrator privileges.
 2. On the **System** tab, select **Licenses**.
-2. Verify that the new license appears in the list.
+2. Verify that one of the license names is vSphere for VCF.

 ### Validating licenses for Aria Operations
 {: #licensing_manage-validate-aria}

 1. Log in to Aria Operations with administrator privileges.
 2. On **Administration**, click **Licensing**.
-3. Verify that the new license appears in the list.
+3. Verify that one of the license names is vSphere for VCF with VCF license type.

 ### Validating licenses for HCX Manager
 {: #licensing_manage-validate-hcx}

 1. Log in to HCX with administrator privileges.
 2. On **Configuration**, select **Licensing and activation**.
-3. Verify that the new license appears in the list.
+3. Verify that  one of the license names is vSphere for VCF with VCF license type.

 ## Related links
 {: #licenses-add-assign-related}